Omid Djalili: Other activities

 In 2008, he was an official festival judge for the Noor Iranian Film Festival.
 In June 2010, Djalili appeared in a Meltdown Festival concert given by the Philharmonia Orchestra at London's Queen Elizabeth Hall, performing the part of the narrator in 'Rubaiyat', a tone poem by American classical composer Alan Hovhaness which sets the words of Omar Khayyám to music.

-He also appeared on the Graham Norton Show on 17 February 2012, alongside Daniel Radcliffe and Cuba Gooding Jr. He now presents the ITV daytime quiz show, Winning Combination.

-In February 2022 he shot two pilots of a chat show called Tonight With Omid for the BBC, one version in Persian (for BBC Persia) and another in English.
+In February 2022 he shot two pilots of a chat show called Tonight With Omid for the BBC, one version in Persian (for BBC Persian) and another in English.

+In August 2023, Djalili appeared on ITV's Kate Garraway's Life Stories series 22, episode 3.

+As an Iranian Baháʼí, Djalili writes about and supports "the struggle for women's rights in Iran," which he promotes on his website.
+On 2 July 2023, he published an article on The Telegraph denouncing the killing of Baháʼí women by the Iranian state.

+In September 2025, Djalili was announced as a headlining act for Saudi Arabia's Riyadh Comedy Festival.
+The event was characterized by Human Rights Watch as an attempt by the Saudi government to whitewash its human rights abuses.

 Awards

 Djalili has won awards for his comedy.
 These include the EMMA Award, Time Out Award, and LWT Comedy Award for Best Stand-up Comedian, Spirit of the Fringe Award as well as the One World Media Award for his Channel 4 documentary, Bloody Foreigners.

 He has also been nominated for awards, such as the Perrier Award for Best Comedian, the Gemini Award for Best Comedy Performance of 2003, the South Bank Award for Best Comedy of 2003, the Royal Television Society Award for Best Stand-up, and the European TV Award for his Bloody Foreigners.